deckerr95/decky-plugin-manager/README.md

 6. **Restart Steam/Decky Loader** for changes to take effect

 ### Tips for Effective Use
-- **Start with disabling** suspected problematic plugins first
+- **Toggle suspected problematic plugins to disabled** first
-- **Enable one at a time** after SteamOS updates to identify broken plugins
+- **Toggle plugins one at a time** after SteamOS updates to identify broken plugins (enable them individually)
-- **Use "Disable All"** when Decky won't load at all, then enable plugins gradually
 - **Check for updates regularly** to ensure you have the latest features and fixes

 ---